SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 The sample was created using the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` ) and then modified to use the Steeltoe framework.

 To gain an understanding of the Steeltoe related changes to the generated template code, examine the following files:

-* `Rabbit.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundry` and also one for `Steeltoe.CloudFoundry.Connector.Rabbit`
+* `Rabbit.csproj` - Contains `PackageReference` for `RabbitMQ.Client` and Steeltoe NuGet `Steeltoe.CloudFoundry.ConnectorCore`
 * `Program.cs` - Code added to read the `--server.urls` command line.
-* `Startup.cs` - Code added to the `ConfigureServices()` method to add a Rabbit `ConnectionFactory` to the service container.
+* `Startup.cs` - Code added to the `ConfigureServices()` method to add a RabbitMQ `ConnectionFactory` to the service container.
 Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry RabbitMQ configuration values when pushed to Cloud Foundry.
-* `RabbitController.cs` - Code added for injection of a Rabbit `ConnectionFactory` into the Controller.
+* `RabbitController.cs` - Code added for injection of a RabbitMQ `ConnectionFactory` into the Controller.
 The `ConnectionFactory` is used in the `Send` and `Receive` action methods.
 * `Receive.cshtml` - The view used to display the received message data values.
 * `Send.cshtml` - The view used to submit message data.